Crown Lengthening in New City, NY

 Crown Lengthening at Rockland Dental Specialists

-Rockland Dental Specialists offers expert dental care in the New City, NY area.
-Board-certified endodontists Dr. Lisa Nava Cohen & Dr. Rachel Snyder, and board-certified periodontist and implantologist Dr. Shalom Mintz are here to bring you the oral care possible with their more than two decades of combined experience.
-They are passionate about helping patients maintain their overall oral health.
-Contact us today at 845-259-2500 to speak with one of our team members about the services we offer or book an appointment online here.
+Rockland Dental Specialists provides crown lengthening for patients throughout New City, NY and Rockland County.
+Board-certified endodontists Dr. Lisa Nava Cohen & Dr. Rachel Snyder, and board-certified periodontist and implantologist Dr. Shalom Mintz are here to bring you the comprehensive periodontal care with precision and a focus on lasting results.
+We offer complimentary insurance verifications and custom payment plans to help make your care accessible.
+To schedule your crown lengthening consultation, fill out our contact form and our team will be in touch to speak with one of our team members about the services we offer or book an appointment online here.